KKPIP-Tech/fast-gesture/README.md

 ***The PNCS parameters will be printed in the console before each training session starts, and this parameter will only appear once, so it needs to be recorded and saved properly.***

 ## 6. Deployment

+You can use the `Fast_Gesture_Test_160x160_fp32.onnx` test program， this is the ONNX model exported by the author.

 <p align="center">
 <img src="./assets/Input_Output.png" height="300px"/>